njlr/mnmlstc-unittest/docs/tutorial.rst

    test suite
     For unittest, the resulting executable produced from CMake is your test suite.
 One could argue that organizing suites within suites ad infinitum is unnecessary.
-This is an argument that MNMLSTC Unittest makes.
+This is a position that MNMLSTC Unittest takes.

    test case
     Unlike python's unittest or GTest, the 'test case' in MNMLSTC Unittest is